 In Ethiopia new constitution has been enacted in 1994.
 In this proclamation farmers have been given the right to use their land indefinitely (during their life time), but selling or mortgaging of land is still prohibited.

 In Oromia Regional State, where this study was conducted, land redistribution was not common (farmers can use their own land throughout their life time), but instead families whose child enough for cultivation(above 18 years old) share their land holdings for their son/daughter as result there is shortage of land and repeatedly plough small plots of land per year .
 The land holding size was varying from 0.0125 hectare to maximum 10 hectare from the survey 232 respondents.
 This indicates there is unequitable resource (land) distribution among the farmers.
 Even though majority of the respondents(77%) practice physical soil and water conservation practices , the study revealed that the farmers has no experience of supporting the physical structures with biological measures(planting different type of grasses).
 Only 23% of the respondents have experiences of supporting their physical structures with biological measures (plant different type of grasses including locally available grasses).Some of the respondents stated that because of unable to support with biological measures the physical conservation structure is not sustainable(farmers response).
+Please cite some sourecs that support of refute your claim here!

 From the table below the fertility level of the house hold holding was 11.21%, 68.10% and 20.69% highly fertile, moderately fertile and unfertile respectively.
 The soil fertility condition of cultivated plots is an important factor of farmers' decisions on the sustainable utilization of soil and water conservation practices.
 Farmers with unfertile soils (20.69%) are more involved in conservation work than those who have highly (11.21%) and moderately fertile (68.10%) to improve the level of soil fertility and the productivity of land at the plot level.
 However, farmers who have highly fertile land (11.21%) possibly do not see the negative effects of erosion on their plots in the short term.
 The study conducted by Adugna Birhanu and Desalew Meseret in North West Ethiopia in 2013 also reported the same findings.